mstocco/mariostoc.co/content/traininglog/20230115-challenge2023-23weeksout.md

 My back is still a bit stiff but not as intense and less local to the serratus this morning.
 <!----->
 In the water, I had a guy, maybe a bit younger than me but looking way too fit for January, share a 25m lane with me.
 He swam continuous while I stuck to the timed intervals.
 It worked out as we were mostly able to stay in phase with each other even though I was stopping for breaks.

+This was another **solid workout** in the pool.
+Focused and my lap times were pretty consistent for me.

 After the pool, I really noticed that my back was tight.
 Same, right side, serratus and maybe even the lat too.
 <!---->